JonathanBrown003/Plotly_Deployment/README.md

 # Plotly_Deployment
-Using JavaScript and HTML to create an interactive dashboard.
+Using JavaScript and HTML to create an interactive dashboard showing belly button data.
+The goal was to create dynamic charts like bar, bubble, and gauge charts within the dashboard.
+By selecting a different ID in the dropdown menu, users of the dashboard can view differences in the belly button data among test subjects in the sample data.